Personalized therapy for affective disorders

 Primary prevention in childhood, adolescence and young adulthood is aimed at preventing or delaying the onset of a disease; in the case of affective disorders, particular importance is placed on the effective treatment of anxiety disorders and attention deficit hyperactivity disorder.
 Secondary prevention aims to detect the disease at an early stage, thus opening up the possibility of timely treatment to prevent a secondary disease.
 Tertiary prevention (rehabilitation) is aimed at preventing the disease from becoming chronic, the development of secondary disease and relapse.
 It is also important to maintain and, as far as possible, improve social integration.
 All preventive approaches are supported by information events, which are regularly held by medical and psychological staff from the Center for Mental Health.
 For example, lectures are given several times a year on the prevention and treatment of the most common mental disorders are offered in the ‘Greisinghäuser’ in Würzburg, the medical and psychological staff support the ‘Abendsprechstunde’ of the ‘Mainpost’, and lectures are held in the Main-Franconian region via the ‘Unibund’.
 In addition, we provide multidisciplinary care via outpatient treatment in our hospital.
 If necessary, we also offer early more intensive therapy by means of day-care or inpatient treatment.
 A close exchange with outpatient practitioners, also within the framework of regular further training events at the Center for Mental Health, as well as close contact with psychological psychotherapists and the local psychotherapy training institutes facilitates individualized therapeutic approaches in the treatment of patients with mental disorders.
 Rehabilitative approaches are developed and implemented in cooperation with rehabilitation clinics, with a special focus on increasing the capacity to work (Prof. Kittel-Schneider, Prof. Erhardt-Lehmann, Prof. Heiner Vogel).

-PD Dr. med.
+Prof. Dr. med.
 Dipl.-Psych.
 Stefan Unterecker

 Phone: +49 931 201 77545